kyma-project/telemetry-manager/README.md

 ### Enable pausing reconciliations

 You must pause reconciliations to be able to debug the pipelines and, for example, try out a different pipeline configuration or a different OTel configuration.
-To pause reconciliations, create a `telemetry-override-config` in the `kyma-system` Namespace.
+To pause reconciliations, create a `telemetry-override-config` in the operators Namespace.
 Here is an example of such a ConfigMap:

 ```yaml